 Heating source: Individual heat pumps (Kensa Shoebox) and heat batteries (Sunamp UniQ) connected to an open-loop ground-source system.

-Supplied temperature: Space Heating up to 55°C and Water Heating up to 65°C.
+Heat Pump Supply Temperature: Space Heating up to 55°C and Heat Battery charging up to 65°C.